CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines a specific niche (biomedical academic outline generation), lists concrete output types, and provides explicit trigger conditions including the types of inputs a user would provide.
+This is a strong skill description that clearly defines a specific niche (biomedical academic outline generation), lists concrete output types, and provides explicit trigger conditions with natural keywords.
 It uses proper third-person voice and is concise without being vague.
+The description effectively differentiates itself from general writing or academic skills through its biomedical focus and specific document types.

 DimensionReasoningScore